OpenNebula/hosted-cloud-ionos/README.md

 ## Configure IONOS Server Networking

-After provisioning the infrastructure in the IONOS Cloud, as detailed in the above deployment guide, their network configuration shall be adjusted to this repos automation.
-Access the CLI of the servers.
-Remove the generated default netplan configuration on the servers:
+After provisioning the infrastructure in the IONOS Cloud, as detailed in the [IONOS - OpenNebula Deployment Guide](https://docs.google.com/document/d/e/2PACX-1vR7fsXGSXHoKeeFGbM92KLCNDqa0PFOQEQL1iDwYsMct6lIAbAll46kJ4V33CdBcuic80ax-84mynqC/pub), their network configuration needs to be adjusted.
+For this you'll need to SSH into the servers and remove the generated default netplan configuration on the servers:

 ```shell
 root@217.154.225.209:~# rm /etc/netplan/50-cloud-init.yaml
 ```

-Update the netplan configuration in the `_netplan` folder, by changing the IP addresses which are assigned to the servers.
+Afterwards, update the netplan configuration in the `_netplan` folder, by changing the IP addresses which are assigned to the servers.
 The gateway IPs for the route configurations are assigned by IONOS DHCP server.
 Copy the contents of the updated `_netplan` folder to the corresponding hosts, for example:

 ```shell
 $ scp _netplan/host02.yaml root@217.154.225.209:/etc/netplan